FraFerrazzi/exprob_assignment1/README.md

    deactivates (`False`) the random-based generation of stimulus (i.e., speech, gesture and battery level).
 If this parameter is `True`, then the three parameters below are also required.
 If it is `False`, then the three parameters below are not used.

+ - `test/random_sense/battery_charge`: It indicates the time passed within battery state changes (i.e., low/high).
+It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between changes in battery levels will be a random value within such an interval.

 In addition, the `random_sense.launch` also requires the following three parameters.
 This occurs because `test/random_sense/active` has been set to `True`.

- - `test/random_sense/gesture_time`: It indicates the time passed within two randomly generated pointing gestures.
-It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between gestures will be a random value within such an interval.

- - `test/random_sense/speech_time`: It indicates the time passed within two randomly generated commands based on speech.
-It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between speech-based commands will be a random value within such an interval.

  - `test/random_sense/battery_time`: It indicates the time passed within battery state changes (i.e., low/high).
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in